jeffreywallphd/AutoProphet/README.md

 * Students at Michigan Technological University in MIS 3200 - Systems Analysis and Design: Spring 2024

 ### Dependencies
-Please see the package.json file in the auto-prophet folder for a list of the dependencies used in this project.
+Please see the package.json file in the OpenFinAL folder for a list of the dependencies used in this project.